 In certain contexts, particularly in the world of merchandise, “W&M” may stand in as substitute primary branding for the university logo.
 The official “W&M” is finished artwork and should never be recreated.
 The W&M must never appear without the ampersand, and substitutions of the ampersand in either its style or size are strictly prohibited.

 The primary depiction of W&M is comprised of the “W” and “M” in William & Mary Green and the “&” in William & Mary Gold on a white background.
 There are, however, acceptable variations of this when different background colors are used.

 W&M may appear in a single color in any of the primary or secondary university colors, in black or in white.
 Additionally, the four official colors may be used to offset the ampersand from the color of the “W” and the “M.” However, offsetting the ampersand in one of the university’s two golds when the “W” and “M” are depicted in the other gold is prohibited.

-When the William & Mary logo is used to brand websites and other digital communications, it must always link to the William & Mary homepage.
-Do not use the university logo to link to the homepages of sub-brand websites.
+When William & Mary logos are used to brand websites and other digital communications, they must always link to the William & Mary homepage.
+Do not use university logos to link to the homepages of sub-brand websites.